avabellaw/my-recipe/readme.md

     * Used to store data, such as recipes, for MyRecipe within SQL tables.
 * Hint.css
     * A pure CSS library for tooltips.
-    * Used to label what each dietary icon means
+    * Used to label what each dietary icon means.
 * Pylance extension
     * IntelliSense
     * Errors and warnings